cozuya/one-night-werewolf/README.md

 > gulp

-Tinkering with the "devStatus" object in util.js is probably the place to start.
+Changing the "devStatus" object to "prod" in util.js is probably the place to start.